Chapter 101 BWV 209 Non sa che sia dolore

 A second connection may be detected between the motive announced in the first bar of this piece and that from the double violin concerto in Dm.
 It is almost certainly coincidental, of course, and it lasts for six notes only.

 In the second bar, Bach introduces the baroque 'weeping' figure which is notable for two reasons.
-Firstly, it allows room for and pre-empts the charming echoing between flute and violin that becomes a feature of the work (first heard in bars 26-8).
+Firstly, it allows room for, and pre-empts, the charming echoing between flute and violin that becomes a feature of the work (first heard in bars 26-8).
 Secondly, since it is a valedictory work about parting, this simple idea encapsulates a brief flash of the pathos of farewells.
 This, perhaps allied with the positivity and good wishes for one departing possibly in order to better himself, is very much ingrained in the character of the movement.
 (Readers are alerted to the various essays in these volumes in which comments are passed on the particular appropriateness of sinfonias to the texts or themes of the works they introduce; see C 207, chapter 92 in this volume, and numerous examples in volume 3).

 There is no mistaking the energy and positivity of this piece, tinged though it is with moments of melancholy.
 It follows the concerto/da capo structure of a number of concerti e.g. the first movements of the E major violin and harpsichord concerti and the last ones of Brandenburgs 5 and 6.